CondeNast/recipe_plugin/README.markdown

 **Auto-Populate Recipe Name:** The recipe name is automatically replicated inside the plugin, taking the name from the post name, which further enhances SEO.

 **Integrated Recipe Box and Shopping List:** Turn on a feature that allows readers to save their favorite recipes to an online recipe box, and then add recipe ingredients to their shopping list with one click.
-Used by over 2,000 bloggers, it also supports ZipList's full shopping list and recipe box capabilities as used on [RecipeGirl](http://www.recipegirl.com/), [Joy of Baking](http://www.joyofbaking.com/), [Skinnytaste](http://skinnytaste.com/), [Southern Plate](http://southernplate.com/) and over 100 other leading food and lifestyle web sites.
+Used by over 2,000 bloggers, it also supports ZipList's full shopping list and recipe box capabilities as used on [RecipeGirl](http://www.recipegirl.com/), [Skinnytaste](http://skinnytaste.com/), [Southern Plate](http://southernplate.com/) and over 100 other leading food and lifestyle web sites.

 **Add Links to Ingredients or Instructions:** Attach affiliate links or links to related recipes from the Ingredients, Instructions or Summary fields with ease.
 No other plugin enables you to do this.

 **Incorporate Images into Instructions:** Now you can easily add step-by-step images to your instructions (or ingredients) from within the plugin.

 **Enhanced Printing Capabilities:** Add a copyright statement or URL to appear at the bottom of your printed recipes.
 Also, display a permalink at the bottom of printed recipes so users can easily find individual recipes on your website.

-**Multiple Recipe Support:** The recipe plugin now fully supports the display and printing of multiple recipe posts on a single page.

 **Multiple Paragraph Support in Summary Section:** Users can now add multiple paragraphs to the Summary field within the plugin.